 - Some people also hang a full glare light in their backyard or front yard to give a moonlight effect.
 More than one such light can be used to create patterns.

 - If your garden has steps and staircases or even pathways, lighting them could be a great idea.
-Small fittings that run along the pathway can create a romantic ambience.
+Small fittings that run along the pathway can create a romantic ambiance.

 Best Outdoor Lighting Design and Landscaping, Toronto

-At Land-con ltd., we provide some of the best outdoor lighting designs and outdoor garden lights in Toronto.
-At affordable prices, we can transform your backyard or front yard into a dream land by lighting it right!
-Call us on 416.504.5263 to learn more.
+At Land-con Ltd., we provide some of the best outdoor lighting designs and outdoor garden lights in Toronto.
+At affordable prices, we can transform your backyard or front yard into a dreamland by lighting it right!
+Call us at 416.504.5263 to learn more.